SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSChatAgent/DeleteChatSessionEntity.md

 Deletes the NSChatSessionEntity

 **Parameters:**
- - **chatSessionEntityId** The identity of the ChatSessionEntity to delete.
+ - **chatSessionEntityId** The identity of the NSChatSessionEntity to delete.

 ```crmscript
 NSChatAgent agent;